WP-Grogu/ObjectPress/docs/models.md

 # Models

 Models are really usefull, they are the link between your app and your database.
 A model represents a piece of data; It generally contains all the usefull methods for it's management.

+According to [this article](https://www.sitepoint.com/the-mvc-pattern-and-php-1/#:~:text=each%20component%20works.-,Model,component%20in%20the%20overall%20pattern.) from sitepoint, here is a definition of a model in a MVC pattern :

+> The Model is the name given to the permanent storage of the data used in the overall design.
+It must allow access for the data to be viewed, or collected and written to, and is the bridge between the View component and the Controller component in the overall pattern.

-Because wordpress relies on post types, ObjectPress models are "binded" to thoses post types.
+Because wordpress relies on post types, ObjectPress models are "binded" to thoses ones.

 A custom post type model extends the base ObjectPress `OP\Framework\Models\Post` class.
 For default post types, you can use or respectively extend `Page` or `Post` classes, or  `User` class for user management.

-> A typical app would have a `User`, a `Page` and a `Post` model.
+> A typical app should at least have a `User`, a `Page` and a `Post` model.

+Thoses models already include a lot of methods to manage wordpress posts.

 !> Methods from `OP\Models\User` class differs from typical posts classes, as `user` *isn't a post type*.
 Please read more about User model below.

-Thoses models already include a lot of methods to manage wordpress posts.

 ## Defining models

 Define your models inside the `app/Models` folder.
-To be able to easily grab Models from ObjectPress Factories, you should respect the naming convention : kebab-case wordpress custom post types should be converted to camel-case in you models.
+To be able to easily grab Models from ObjectPress Factories, you should respect the naming convention : kebab-case wordpress custom post types identifier (eg: 'post' or 'case-study') should have a to camel-case class name.
 For example, a `case-study` CPT should have `CaseStudy` as model class name.

 > If you are not following the naming convention for any reason, you can specify your custom cpt-model binding inside the `app/Interfaces/ICpts.php` interface. [read more](README.md)